“Banks introduced the installment plan. The disappearance of cash and the coming of the credit card changed the shape of life in the United States.”

 Is it worth keeping more than six months of assets in cash? – Click to Tweet

-You can get cash discounts on large purchases.
+- You can get cash discounts on large purchases.
 While this maxim doesn’t apply as much for car purchases, since the salesperson has an incentive to get you to sign up for dealer financing, it does apply in other areas.
-If you’re going to have to have major medical or dental work, you can negotiate the price up front if you can pay cash.
+If you’re going to have to have major medical or dental work, you can negotiate the price upfront if you can pay cash.
 Obviously, this doesn’t work if you’re in the emergency room (although you can probably negotiate a discount off the bill later by paying cash), it does if you’re going to have to have elective work.
 Another area where this will work is if you’re going to be buying furniture.
 The showroom salesperson is going to have a hard time walking away from a bunch of Benjamin Franklin portraits sitting in front of him.

-While you don’t want to keep all of your assets in cash, unless you have a relatively low amount of assets, it might be worth strategically keeping more than six months of assets in cash if you can leverage that cash into more value than you can investing that cash.
+While you don’t want to keep all of your assets in cash, unless you have a relatively low amount of assets, it might be worth strategically keeping more than six months of assets in cash if you can leverage that cash into more value than you can invest that cash.